Speaking: Vocabulary for Speaking B1

 Phrasal Verbs in Daily Life

-A phrasal verb1 is a verb plus a small word (a particle) like 'up', 'on', or 'for'.
-Together, they create a new meaning.
-Native speakers use them all the time.
-Let's look at a short story about a typical morning.
+A phrasal verb is a verb + a small word (like 'up', 'on', or 'for') that creates a new meaning.
+Native speakers use them constantly!
+Listen to this short story (or read below) and notice the highlighted verbs.

-"This morning, I had to get up2 early.
-I couldn't find my keys, so I spent ten minutes looking for5 them everywhere.
-I was about to give up7, but then I found out6 they were in my other jacket!
-So, I put on8 my shoes, turned off4 the lights, and left for work."
+"This morning, I had to get up early.
+I couldn't find my keys, so I spent ten minutes looking for them.
+I was about to give up, but then I found out they were in my other jacket!
+So, I put on my shoes, turned off the lights, and left for work."

 Grammar: Separable vs. Inseparable

-Some phrasal verbs can be separated by the object, and some cannot.
+Some phrasal verbs can be separated by the object (the thing the verb acts on), and some cannot.

 Separable Phrasal Verbs

-For verbs like "turn on", "turn off", "put on", "give up", the object can go at the end OR in the middle.
+For verbs like "turn on", "turn off", and "put on", the object can go at the end OR in the middle.

 - Turn on the light.
 (Correct)